DrewDahlman/rip-it-with-gulp/README.md

 let template = require('./templates/example.html')({data})
 ```

+## Bundled libs
+The project starts off with `lodash`, `jQuery`, and `mustache` prebuilt and included.
+You don't need to expose them or import them anywhere.

 ## File structure
 The idea is to have everything live inside of the `src` and build into `public` during dev and dist.
 <pre>